johnnyiller/johnnyiller.github.io/_posts/2015-10-16-polymer-on-rails-tooling-the-asset-pipeline-for-performance.markdown

 {% endhighlight %}

 Restart your webserver and you should be good to go.
 Please let me know in the comments if this helped you out at all.

+My next step is to see if I can get a pull request into the polymer-rails gem with this addition as it would be better to have it all in one spot.